 This test is great for nouns that would have transitive verb form.
 It doesn't work for intransitive verbs, which have no volition.
 In which case, you would use the previous tests.

 With these four tests, you should be able to correctly assume whether a noun can take する or not.
-Always consult a dictionary for assurance, though.
-Influence from your native language(s) may make you accidentally say things like 独立になる, which should be 独立する (to become independent).
+Beware of influence from your native language(s) that may make you accidentally say things like 独立になる, which should be 独立する (to become independent).
 Independence like marriage presumably lasts for some time. 独立 along with 結婚, 安心, etc. pass Test 3 and thus have する verbs.
-If a noun fails this test, ～になる, ～にする, or either or might be used.
+If a noun fails this test, ～になる, ～にする, or both might be used instead.

 As final examples, consider 瀕死 (to become moribund) and 中毒 (intoxication/poisoning). 瀕死する fails all tests.
 When verbal, you say 瀕死になる, as expected.
 Both 瀕死 and 中毒 don't make sense with “temporary”.
 They describe things that simply happen/come to be.
 It would be weird to say that something was moribund for several days or someone was intoxicated for two hours.